romainberger/yeoman-wordpress/README.md

 # Yeoman Wordpress Generator

   Generator to use Yeoman on a Wordpress project.
+  For more informations about Yeoman, see [Yeoman.io](http://yeoman.io/)

 ## Installation

   *(To update after the release of Yeoman)*

   Go to the directory where you have cloned Yeoman. `cd` to `cli/lib/generators/` and clone this repo.
-Once it's done, you can rename the directory to 'wordpress' to make the command a bit shorter (if you keep the name 'yeoman-wordpress' the init task will be `yeoman init yeoman-wordpress`)

 ## Documentation

 ### Init

-  `$ yeoman init wordpress` - Generates a new Wordpress project with a fresh html5boilerplate theme and the files needed to use Yeoman.
+  `$ yeoman init yeoman-wordpress` - Generates a new Wordpress project with a fresh html5boilerplate theme and the files needed to use Yeoman.

 ### Server